selendra/selendra-explorer/README.md

 ## Acknowledgements

-- Selendra Network for their support
+- Selendra Foundation for their support and guidance
-- The Substrate and Ethereum communities for their excellent documentation
+- The Substrate and Ethereum communities for their excellent documentation and tools
-- All contributors who have helped shape this project